Rosewood London, combines English heritage with contemporary sophistication.

 In the last 20 years, London's gay community has bravely and proudly stepped out of back alleys and clandestine barrooms into the mainstream streets, making London one of the world's leading city to visit for gay and lesbian travellers.

-When you visit gay London we think you should visit the main strip, Old Compton St. in London, plays walkway to uninhibited cruising and periodic exorbitance that the greater majority of folks have come to anticipate from the region.
+When you visit London, we think you should visit the main strip, Old Compton St. In London, plays walkway to uninhibited cruising and periodic exorbitance that the greater majority of folks have come to anticipate from the region.
 And if the handily central Soho has replaced Earls Court as London's premiere gay mecca, then south-of-the-river Vauxhall pictures itself as giving gay Soho a run for its money.
 But gay Vauxhall is preponderantly nocturnal, with prominent sweaty dance clubs, publics house and leather and fetish lairs pumping life into an otherwise unwelcoming region of London.
 As in any sprawling city, make sure that you are aware of your surroundings.
 Late at night, it’s advised to stay in groups or take a cab.
 The English love to drink, and where there’s booze, there can be trouble!

 The Gay Scene in London